Gooch Close Gang: Murder of Carl "Beefy" Stapleton

 On 29 April 1991, 17-year-old Carl Stapleton was attacked with a machete on the Alexandra Park estate in Moss Side.
 Stapleton, who was friendly with members of the Gooch Close gang, died from fifteen stab wounds to his heart and lungs.
 Four men were charged with his murder, but the trial collapsed after a key witness refused to testify due to intimidation.
 No one was ever convicted, and Stapleton's killing marked a bloody escalation in the Gooch–Doddington gang feud.

 Murder of Darren "Dabs" Samuels

 Later in 1991, 21-year-old Darren Samuels, on bail for attempted murder, was shot dead in Moss Side amid the same gang war.
 Two suspects stood trial for Samuels' murder, but in December 1991 the case was abandoned when the 18-year-old eyewitness—Samuels' companion—attempted suicide and refused to give evidence out of fear.
-The defendants were cleared and Samuels' murder remains unsolved, underscoring the code of silence then gripping South Manchester.
+The defendants were cleared and Samuels' murder remains unsolved.